MelbourneDeveloper/RestClient.Net/README.md

-# Cross Platform REST Client for all C# related platforms #
+# Cross Platform REST Client for all C# platforms #

 ### Features ###